 Free admission.
 Booking essential.

-Registration at Crosspoint, Roland Levinsky Building, Plymouth University
+Registration at Crosspoint, Roland Levinsky Building, University of Plymouth

 - Join this half-day event that brings together world-leading scholars and top-level specialists as they discuss Anglo-Japanese relations